snehangsude/tracbox/README.md

 ## Good to know points

 - Due to ease of access all forms take uppercase, camelcase and lowercase however the data is stored in lowercase
-- `SignUp` form registers the account on TracBox's database but the `Login` form is used to actually register in the Pixela databas